Securing 5G Network Infrastructure Against DDoS Threats Using ML-Based Anomaly Detection

-• Sadia Abbas Shah School of System and Technology, Department of Software Engineering, University of Management and Technology, Lahore, Pakistan
+• Shahzaib Hassan Department of Telecommunication Engineering, University of Engineering and Technology, Taxila, 47050, Pakistan

 Abstract